Mums: How to be the 'Glue' During a Crisis

 As mothers, we are the 'glue' that often holds the family together.
 So when the glue starts to melt, so too does the family unit.
 How can we ensure we keep the family unit strong during this very unknowing time, and keep ourselves sane?

-Today as I collected my children's books from school (they are now being home-schooled), I crossed paths with another mother I know who was trying to juggle an angry boss with the concept of home-schooling her three younger children.
+Today I crossed paths with another mother I know who was trying to juggle an angry boss with her three younger children.
 She clearly looked distraught and desperately in need of a hug - which wasn't possible.
 What was possible though, was sharing some inspiring words of wisdom.

 Earlier in the day I had watched a video from a marketing leader I follow and highly respect.
 The advice was about business but the concepts apply equally to family and home life.

-The first piece of advice he gave was to not panic, as I mentioned in my previous video here.
+The first piece of advice he gave was to not panic.
 It's normal to try and operate in a state of fear and panic in a crisis but this is not the best approach.
 A clear mind will make clear decisions.
 If you're still in an anxious state, don't make decisions.
 Sit and wait until you are thinking more clearly, be it hours, days or weeks.

 The second thing which really resonated with me was to only focus on the next seven days.
 This applies to business, to family income, to home schooling and beyond.
 Don't stress about the future until you need to.
 It's easy to do and we all have wild imaginations at times of distress.
 Put a clear plan in place for the next seven days and make sure you execute it.
 Write it down and hold yourself accountable.
 You can do the same next week, the following and the following after that.
 Baby steps mean clear decision making and no impulse-driven behaviours.